Hey, everybody, it is Motivational Monday!

 The effectiveness of supersets cannot be questioned.
 They allow you to keep the intensity high and the rest times relatively low when compared to standard straight sets.

 You are able to use multiple set and rep ranges when you perform supersets.
-This makes them very useful for getting super strong and muscular (3-5 reps) or focusing on getting a stupendous pump (8-12 reps).
+This makes them very useful if your goal is primarily strength with some gains in hypertrophy (3-5 reps) or primarily hypertrophy with some gains in strength (8-12 reps).

 Most of the training that is performed within the confines of The Fitman Performance Center involves super setting.